 4) Choose the menu VPN> Users > Users to load the configuration page, and click Add.
 Specify the account name as tplink, and enter the password 123456.
-Select the protocol as L2TP, specify the LAN IP (192.168.0.1) as the local IP address of the gateway router, select VPN_Pool as the IP address pool to assign an IP address for the L2TP client, enter the DNS address (for example, 8.8.8.8), select the network mode as Client-to-LAN as the VPN gateway is connected to a host, specify the max connections as 3, then click OK.
+Select the protocol as L2TP, specify the LAN IP (192.168.0.1) as the local IP address of the router, select VPN\Pool as the IP address pool to assign an IP address for the L2TP client, enter the DNS address (for example, 8.8.8.8), select the network mode as Client-to-LAN as the VPN router is connected to a host, specify the max connections as 3, then click OK.